GlacioHack/xdem/docs/source/robuststats.rst

 When working with weighted data, the difference between the 84\ :sup:`th` and 16\ :sup:`th` `weighted percentile <https://en.wikipedia.org
 /wiki/Percentile#Weighted_percentile>`_, or the absolute 68\ :sup:`th` weighted percentile can be used as a robust measure of dispersion.

+The NMAD is used by default for estimating elevation measurement errors in :ref:`spatialstats`.

 Measures of correlation
 -----------------------